Uses of fluorinated gas (F gas) that you must record and report on.

-If you import equipment that contains F gas that has already been placed on the market in the EU, exported and charged in the equipment outside the EU, you must keep the:
+If you import equipment that contains F gas, and that F gas had already been placed on the market in Great Britain (England, Scotland and Wales), exported and charged in the equipment outside GB, you must keep the:

-- delivery note or invoice from the organisation that placed the F gas on the market in the EU
+- delivery note or invoice from the organisation that placed the F gas on the market in GB

 - declaration that they have reported them as placed on the market